-Considering as a basis for comparison the information on 20 European countries that submitted data to Eurostat on the number of deaths per week until week 39 and for all weeks of years 2016 to 2019, the mortality in the first weeks of 2020 was below the average values observed over the 2016-2019 period.
-From the beginning of March 2020, contrary to what has been observed in recent years, there was a significant increase in the number of deaths, reaching a peak in week 14 (March 30th to April 5th), with 49% more deaths than in the same weeks of 2016-2019.
+Considering as a basis for comparison the information on 22 European countries2 that submitted data to Eurostat on the number of deaths per week until week 45 and for all weeks of years 2016 to 20193, the mortality in the first weeks of 2020 was below the average values observed over the 2016-2019 period.
+From the beginning of March 2020, contrary to what has been observed in recent years, there was a significant increase in the number of deaths, reaching a peak in week 14 (March 30th to April 5th), with 48% more deaths than in the same weeks of 2016-2019.
 Mortality in Portugal followed a similar pattern, albeit showing a lower difference in relation to the 2016-2019 average, just under 25% more deaths.
 In the following weeks, mortality in Europe was closer to the average.
-In Portugal, despite an initial period where there was a reduction in mortality, it increased again, remaining far from the average until week 23 (June 1st to 7th).
-While in European countries mortality tended to remain close to the average of recent years, between the weeks 26 and 31 (from June 22nd to August 2nd) the increase in the number of deaths in Portugal was very significant when compared to the average, reaching 43% in week 29 (July 13th to 19th).
-In the following weeks, mortality in Portugal has decreased, reaching lower values than those of the European countries as a whole in weeks 33 and 34 (August 17th to 30th).
-At the beginning of September, mortality in Portugal increased again in comparison with these European countries.
-In the following
+In Portugal, despite an initial period where there was a reduction in mortality, it increased again,

-WEEKLY DEATHS- Preliminary Data - weeks 1 to 46 of 2020
+WEEKLY DEATHS- Preliminary Data - weeks 1 to 48 of 2020